ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/style.md

 All functions and methods should contain documentation using Doxygen.

+### Tracing

+Mbed OS offers a tracing facility through `mbed-trace/mbed_trace.h`.
+It offers several levels of tracing and toggling groups.

+For details please refer to the documentation in the [README.md](https://github.com/ARMmbed/mbed-os/blob/master/platform/mbed-trace/README.md) file in the Mbed OS repository.

+Please consider adding traces to your code.
+Make sure the group you use is unique.
+If the module you're working on already has traces, adding traces with your changes is required.

 ## Compiler settings

 All C and C++ code submitted to Mbed OS must compile with GCC Arm Embedded and Arm Compiler 6.
 Mbed OS: